Adds a custom attribute to a transaction.

 True if attribute was added successfully.

-An example of adding custom parameters to a background task:
+An example of adding custom attributes to a background task:

-# Set server_ip to be the current server processing the transactionnewrelic.agent.add_custom_parameter("memcache_query_frontend_lookup", server_ip)
+# Set server_ip to be the current server processing the transactionnewrelic.agent.add_custom_attribute("memcache_query_frontend_lookup", server_ip)